 Program Description and Target Audience

-The NIDA-funded Research in Addiction Medicine Scholars (RAMS) Program aims to develop skills in addiction medicine research among physicians from ABAM Foundation-accredited addiction medicine fellowship programs or addiction psychiatry fellowship programs across the United States.
+The NIDA-funded Research in Addiction Medicine Scholars (RAMS) Program aims to develop skills in addiction medicine research among physicians from ABAM Foundation-accredited addiction medicine fellowship programs or addiction psychiatry fellowship programs across North America.

-The RAMS Program is intended to make important contributions to the development of the next generation of addiction physician researchers in order to provide better care for patients with and at risk for addictive diseases.
+The RAMS Program is intended to make important contributions to the development of the next generation of addiction physician researchers in order to provide better care for patients with and at risk for substance use disorders.

-Applicants must be addiction medicine or addiction psychiatry fellows in a 2-year program (or equivalent) with a research component.
-They will be able to apply and attend the Boston Retreats with an accompanying faculty mentor.
+Applicants must be addiction medicine or addiction psychiatry fellows in a 1- or 2-year program (or equivalent) with a research component.
+They will be able to apply and attend the Boston and CPDD retreats with an accompanying faculty mentor.

-2) To augment institutional mentoring of Addiction Medicine fellows in the conduct of an Addiction Medicine research project by nationally recognized researchers (RAMS National Advisory Committee [NAC]) over a 2-year period.
+2) To augment institutional mentoring of addiction subspecialty physicians on research projects and career trajectories by nationally recognized researchers (RAMS National Advisory Committee [NAC]) over a 2-year period.

 3) To facilitate the development of a robust research training infrastructure as part of an Addiction Medicine fellowship by providing training to RAM Scholars’ institutional mentors.